 One of the best hotels in Bern is the historic Hotel Schweizerhof with gorgeous rooms and central location.
 Travelers love hotel’s proximity to some of the best things to do in Bern as well its friendly staff!

-This hostel is not in Old City Bern, but it’s close enough where you can get there by public transportation.
+- Hostel 77 Bern is a perfect budget accommodation close enough to Old City Bern where you can get there by public transportation.
 The hostel is 2.9 miles from Bärengraben and 3.2 miles from Bern Clock Tower.
 It has a shared kitchen, and luggage storage for guests.

-A classic hotel with no frills and basic amenities is Best Western Plus Hotel in the heart of the city near Zytglogge and other landmarks in Bern.
+- Best Western Plus Hotel is a classic hotel with no frills and basic amenities in the heart of the city near Zytglogge and other landmarks in Bern.

-Another option is Bed and Breakfast Rose that boasts central, yet quiet location in the heart of Bern and a super friendly host.
+- Bed and Breakfast Rose boasts central, yet quiet location in the heart of Bern and a super friendly host.
 Delicious breakfast and lunch are offered at the property.